 Stage 1: Acknowledgement

 When you first begin moving away from addictive substances, you acknowledge that you have an addiction.
-Before this crucial first step, you may have dodged the problem by rationalizing your addiction.
-You might have even said outright that you control your substance abuse.
+This step is crucial in dispelling common misconceptions on addiction, such as the belief that one can control their substance abuse without help.
+Before this acknowledgment, you may have dodged the problem by rationalizing your addiction.

 Eventually, you realize that the substances control you.
 You need the substances to function.
 At least a few parts of your routine revolve around acquiring and using the substances.

 Stage 2: Action

 Stage two includes making conscious decisions to move away from your addiction.
 During this stage, you might express desires in private or to others about wanting to let go of substances.
 You may also begin cutting back on the substances you use.

 However, acting alone can have dangerous consequences.
 Use caution when cutting substances out of your life.
 You may need help from a treatment center to go through withdrawal safely.

 Recuperation occurs immediately after withdrawal.
 Out of all the stages of recovery from addiction, many recovering addicts identify this stage as the most difficult.
 It involves learning how to live day to day without the assistance of addictive substances.

 You will experience psychological and physiological changes during this period.
 Addiction counseling can help you manage daily stress, past trauma, and other factors contributing to your desire to use.
 In addition, you can learn skills and coping mechanisms to push past substance cravings.